hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster.html.markdown

 * `azure_hybrid_benefit` - (Optional) Indicates whether Azure Hybrid Benefit is opted in.
 Possible values are `True`, `False` and `NotApplicable`.
 Defaults to `NotApplicable`.

 * `kind` - (Optional) The kind of the Arc Kubernetes Cluster based on host infrastructure.
-Possible value is `ProvisionedCluster`.
+The only possible value is `ProvisionedCluster`.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Arc Kubernetes Cluster.